I’m back on the “podcast roundup” with a triad, as the three podcasts below stem from one production group: TANIS, RABBITS, and The Black Tapes.

 According to the website, it seems like a FOURTH podcast is in production.
 I’m ready.

 Overall, I do really enjoy these podcasts.
 I’ve loved having a co-worker listening also (hi Nicole) because we have our differences in what we like.
 My advice?
-Get ready to be sucked in, a bit confused, and desiring to tell everyone you know about what just happened.
+Get ready to be sucked in, a bit confused, and ready to tell everyone you know about what just happened.

 Do you believe?
 Are you playing?
 Keep looking.